JacobPulk/art/README.md

 #### the Controller

-This specifies a narrowing of the scheme: for each kind, it specifies a permutation of a subset of the original set of options to consider, and a factor (<1) by which to multiply its looseness.
+This is applied to a scheme; it specifies a way to constrain it.
+For each kind in the scheme, it specifies a permutation of a subset of the original set of options to consider, and a factor (<1) by which to multiply its looseness.

 #### the Conceiver